Breaking the Enigma cipher

 Although the exact operation of the Bomba is still unknown, many have tried to

-For the recovery of the Ringstellung, the configuation of the plug board
+For the recovery of the Ringstellung, the plug board configuration

 (Steckerbrett) does not have to be taken into account as it doesn't move